Nigerian Institution of Estate Surveyors and Valuers: The Profession And The Institution

+Membership

 Membership of the institution is open to all Nigerians, and in certain cases to foreigners, trained in approved institutions; both in the country and abroad.
 There are three classes of membership, namely professional (Associate and Fellows), Non-professional members (Graduates, probationers and students) and Honorary members (persons who are not engaged in the practice of the profession but by reason of position, experience or eminence, assist in promoting the object of the profession the grand patron of the institution is the President and commander-in-chief of the Armed Forces of the Federal Republic of Nigeria, while the state governors are the Patrons of the institution.

 The Council

 The affairs of the institution are managed by the Council, elected annually by ballot.
 The council consists of the following category of officials, namely; officers of the Institution, Un-official members, the Registrar of the Estate Surveyors and Valuers Registration Board of Nigeria (ESVARBON), and Chairman of state branches of the institution Assisting the council in policy formulation and implementation are nine (9) standing committee and a number of ad-hoc committee.